smirarab/pasta/doc/README.txt

       score ("After Last Improvement").
 For example, if you choose "Blind Mode Enabled", an "Iteration Limit" of 1, and "After Last Improvement", then SATe will terminate if it even completes one iteration without improving the ML score.
-The effect of this will be that SATe iterations act like a strictly uphill climber in terms of the ML score.
+The effect of this will be that SATé iterations act like a strictly uphill climber in terms of the ML score.

     * The "Return" drop down allows you to designate whether the tree (and